Crows Are Doing the Best They Can

 “Crows are beautiful,” McGowan says.
 “A big adult in the sunshine is beautiful, the way the light shines off their wings ...
 They’re just a really nice-looking bird.”

 But sometimes crows are victims of mistaken identity.
 Grackles look like crows, except they are smaller and shinier, more of an iridescent purple.
 They bully other birds at feeders, and they can damage crops.
 They also make a horrible sound, like a screen door closing, or a rusty gate swinging open.
 Grackles are the birds that you hear and you think ugh.
 Crows, though.
-Crows are smaller, matte black, and they make a sharp, clear caw caw.
+Crows are matte black, and they make a sharp, clear caw caw.
 Ravens, like the one who barges into the chamber in the Edgar Allan Poe poem, are also not crows.
 They are much larger, roughly the size of a red-tailed hawk.

 While humans might sometimes conflate crows with their avian relatives, research shows that crows rarely forget a face.
 John Marzluff, a wildlife biologist at the University of Washington, once conducted an experiment with two masks—a “dangerous” mask and a “neutral” mask.
 His assistants wore the dangerous mask to capture and band several crows, and for months afterward, he and his students wore both disguises around campus: The ones in the dangerous masks were repeatedly scolded by crows, while the ones in neutral masks were left alone.
 The crows also appeared to warn their friends of the danger at hand.